FairwindsOps/go-targetprocess/CONTRIBUTING.md

 ## Running Tests

-`make` lints and tests even though there are no tests currently.
+Running `make` will lint go files and run tests

 ## Creating a New Issue